 The most common financial challenges of the queer community based on The Motley Fool/Debt Free Guys LGBTQ+ Money Study are keeping up with the cost of living and being prepared for an emergency.
 These are exacerbated by the sexual orientation/gender identity wage gap, the fact that 48% of 2,005 respondents claim they’ve been discriminated against by someone in the financial services industry, and most recently, the Supreme Court of the United States suggesting considering repealing marriage equality.
 All this adds to our uncertainty and stress and is why 2/3 of respondents report having very high-stress levels.

-Related Article – Tips to Be Financially Successful – A True Wealth Booster
+Related Blog – Tips to Be Financially Successful – A True Wealth Booster

 2. In your debt-free journey, did you have a specific moment where you decided to make it a goal to pay off your debt?
 What inspired you to pay off your debt?

 Yes, there was a specific moment when we decided to pay off our debt.
 It was after spending a weekend in Winter Park CO and fantasizing about buying land and building a vacation home.
 On our drive home, we talked about how we’d finance such an investment.
 By the time we got to our home in Denver, we confessed that between the two of us we had $51,000 in credit card debt and that our lives weren’t going in the direction we hoped they would.
 It was at that moment that we committed to becoming debt free.